kyleshank/docs/plugin-intro.md

 This route is simpler, but it’s only practical if your plugin isn’t going to have any of its own Composer dependencies (besides Craft itself).

 In your terminal, go to your Craft project’s `plugins/` folder and create a symlink to your plugin’s root directory.
-The symlink should be named identically to your plugin’s handle.
+The symlink should be named identically to your plugin’s handle, except **all-lowercase**.

 ```
 > cd ~/dev/my-craft-project/plugins